MrTumnis/Python-Scripts/QA_QC/SodarQC/README.md

 If the if the absolute value of the 30m and 40m horizontal wind speeds differ by more than 5, the validity code should be set to 2

-Perform Vector Speed Profile Check: This test compares the change in the vector speed between adjacent levels (range gates) against the user-specified maximum change allowed.
+[Perform Vector Speed Profile Check]
+This test compares the change in the vector speed between adjacent levels (range gates) against the user-specified maximum change allowed.
 The default criterion suggested is 5 m/s.

 For example, if the absolute value of the 30m and 40m vector speeds differ by more than 5 m/s, the validity code should be set to 2.

-[Perform Component Standard Deviation Check: This check compares the wind speed] standard deviation for each component against the user-specified maximum allowed for the W (vertical) and U/V (horizontal) components.
+[Perform Component Standard Deviation Check]
+This check compares the wind speed standard deviation for each component against the user-specified maximum allowed for the W (vertical) and U/V (horizontal) components.

 The default criteria suggested are 1 m/s for the W component, 5 m/s for the U and V compo- nents, and 5 for the U/V ratio.

-If std dev of W is &gt; 1 m/s or if the std dev of U and W &gt; 5 m/s or if U/V ratio &gt; 5, an exception has occurred.
+If standard deviation of W is > 1 m/s or if the standard deviation of U and W > 5 m/s or if U/V ratio > 5, an exception
+has occurred.

 When an exception is identified, the reliability value for the data is set to 2.

+[Perform Noise Check]
-Perform Noise Check: This option checks for noise contamination by looking for intervals when component intensity values increase with height and the vector speed decreases with height.
+This option checks for noise contamination by looking for intervals when component intensity values increase with height and the vector speed decreases with height.
 In most situations, this test should be performed only during the daytime hours when the signal intensity can be expected to decrease with height.
 By default, this check looks only at data between 10:00 and 17:00, but different start and stop hours can be specified.

 When an exception is identified, the date/time, the height, and the component are recorded in the scan log.
 The reliability value for the data is set to 2.